Warming Up Your Horse Before Exercise and Competition

 Then continue with large circles and serpentines (20 meters, through the width of the arena)

 After 10 minutes, make circles and serpentines smaller

 Warm up a total of 15 minutes for best results

-After your initial warm-up in the walk, you are ready for a few rounds of relaxed canter on a loose rein, then start exercising
+After your initial warm-up in the walk, you are ready for a few rounds of relaxed canter on a loose rein, then start your regular workout

 What you are looking for: During the last 5 minutes your horse should bend in the circles, he should have a willing and